LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 - **`--output text`**: Specifies that the output format should be plain text (instead of JSON).
 The output is redirected to a file using the `>` operator, which saves the private key as `24188516-key.pem`.

 #### Set Permissions for the Key:

-After the key is generated, we ensure it has the correct permissions using the following command:
+After the key is generated, we ensure it has the correct permissions by using the `chmod` command:

 ```bash
 chmod 400 24188516-key.pem
 ```

-- **`chmod 400`**: This changes the file’s permissions to **read-only** for the owner.
+- **`chmod 400`**: This changes the file’s permissions to **read-only** for the file owner.
 It ensures that only the owner of the file can read it, which is necessary to secure the key and prevent unauthorized access.

 Below are the outputs after successfully creating the key and setting the appropriate permissions: